‘Therfore bihoveth hire a ful long spoon

 Following the main course, the two leaders stood on the stage to make obligatory formal speeches.
 These were followed by the evening’s entertainment — a lacklustre orientalist dance-drama performed by the Chinese Youth League of Australia entitled ‘The Dragon Down Under’.
 It told an upbeat story of the Chinese community; that is to say, there was no mention of such unseemly issues as anti-Chinese riots, the White Australia Policy, or ongoing racism, although Hawke had touched on some of these issues in his remarks.
 During the show, I again attempted to prod the doughy Communist.
 Surely Premier Li must find performances like this, no matter how well intentioned, to be a tad irksome, I asked, in particular as they were derived from Jiang Qing’s Model Theatre Productions 樣板戲, which were now outlawed in China itself.
 By then, however, Li Peng had my measure, and he ignored me.

-In early 1989, Linda Jaivin, who we will recall had been on Table Two that night, bumped in to an Australian diplomat at the Beijing home of a journalist friend.
+In early 1989, Linda Jaivin, who we will recall had been on Table Two that night in November the previous year, bumped into an Australian diplomat at the Beijing home of a journalist friend.
 When the dippo realised she was my wife, he said that my leaking Bob Hawke’s comment about Li Peng was already known all over the Chinese capital.
-He added words to the effect that: ‘a hell of a lot of people in Australian Foreign Affairs would like to see Barmé turfed into Lake Burley Griffin’ (the artificial body of water in the centre of Canberra), with cement booties on his feet!
+He added words to the effect that: ‘a hell of a lot of people in Australian Foreign Affairs would like to see Barmé turfed into Lake Burley Griffin’ (the artificial body of water in the centre of Canberra); and they added, ‘with cement booties on his feet!’

 A few days later, Linda visited our friends the translators Yang Xianyi and Gladys Yang.
 It was at one of their usual whiskey-fueled salons.
 When Linda was introduced as coming from Australia, one of the Chinese guests chimed up to recount a story he had heard about this Australian academic called ‘Bai Jieming’ 白杰明 (my Chinese name), the Australian Prime Minister Bob Hawke and Li Peng.
 The raconteur told his story with a confident flair, liberally adding apocryphal details.